There’s a common expression in English that says “variety is the spice of life.”

 The Many Different Ways to Say “You’re Welcome” in English

-As we discussed a little in the introduction, repetition in your language can seem boring, and some phrases are commonly overused even by native speakers.
+As we discussed a little in the introduction, repetition in your language can seem boring, and some English phrases are commonly overused even by native speakers.
 That’s why it’s essential to learn different ways to say the same thing.

 We’ve also looked at the many different ways that you’re welcome can be used, and its different meanings.